Dems Sound Alarm: Trump Is ‘Carpet-Bombing’ Us in Key Battlegrounds

 Several Democratic National Committee members have a message to their organization’s top leadership: President Trump is crushing us.

-A small handful of Midwestern targets were critical to Trump’s general election success in 2016.
-But after pledging to compete everywhere ahead of the next election, multiple DNC members told The Daily Beast they have privately sounded alarms about the organization’s strategy heading into 2020, emphasizing what they view as Chairman Tom Perez’s inability to reach swing voters in Midwestern battleground states who voted for the president.
+After pledging to compete everywhere ahead of the next election, multiple DNC members told The Daily Beast they have privately sounded alarms about the organization’s strategy heading into 2020, emphasizing what they view as Chairman Tom Perez’s inability to reach swing voters in Midwestern battleground states who voted for the president.
+A handful of Midwestern targets were critical to Trump’s general election success in 2016.

 Jim Zogby, who co-chairs the DNC’s ethnic counsel, a group that represents people across different ethnic, racial, national origin, and religious identities, says he has been pushing Perez and other party leaders to expand its outreach to voters in the same areas that Trump successfully captured: Ohio, Michigan, Pennsylvania, and—a Democratic sore spot in post-2016 politics—Wisconsin.